marcusgard10/GEO5990M-Assignment-2/README.md

 # GEO5990M-Assignment-2

+# Exploring the relationship between average house prices and the incidence of very bad health across Liverpool.

 The code in this repository is a project that follows the key tenets of data science procedures (see below), in order to uphold its reproducibility and academic integrity.

 <img width="1265" height="739" alt="image" src="https://github.com/user-attachments/assets/94a8544d-603d-4d0c-8fe7-da914ac19b29" />